Butternut squash wellington

 - Meanwhile gently pull the kale leaves off the stalks, wash, dry and pack into the centre of both sides of squash once cooled.

-- Now divide the sausage mix between both halves packing down tightly and evenly.
+- Now divide the sausage mix between both halves packing down tightly and evenly and then top with the remaining squash.

 - Put the two halves together to make a butternut squash shape and tie together several times along the length of the squash with kitchen string.
 Return to the roasting tin.